 My professional journey in collaborative conflict resolution and education began in 2001, when I transitioned from legal practice to one focused on mediation.
 Since then, I've been independently mediating disputes arising from commercial activities, employment, land use, divorce, and family matters.
-I've also been contracted for twelve years with the Vermont Agency of Education to mediate special education matters, and with the Vermont Attorney General’s Office to mediate employment discrimination cases.
+I've also been contracted for thirteen years with the Vermont Agency of Education to mediate special education matters, and with the Vermont Attorney General’s Office to mediate employment discrimination cases.

 Along the way, at the intersection of passion and interest, I began teaching professional workshops.
 And for seven years, beginning in 2011, as visiting faculty at Bennington College, I taught courses of my own design in conflict engagement skills, mediation, negotiation, litigation, and multiparty dispute resolution process.
 My work at Bennington was instrumental in helping me refine the style and content of my Conflict Confident workshops.